 Tool Method: SystemRequirementsLab

 SystemRequirementsLab is a tool that you can use to automatically determine if your PC can run a game or not.
-It’s a little bit more in-depth than using product pages-- especially those that aren’t as specific as they should be-- but won’t be as accurate as finding benchmarks or accounting for special scenarios where you can run a game despite not meeting its requirements; it’s kind of a stickler like that.
-(More on that later!)
+It’s a little bit more in-depth than using product pages, especially those that aren’t as specific as they should be.
+However, it won’t be as accurate as finding benchmarks or accounting for special scenarios where you can run a game despite not meeting its requirements; it’s kind of a stickler like that.

 Best Method: Find Benchmarks That Match Your Setup!

 The only way you’re going to know for sure how well your system runs a game is if you run the game yourself.
-This is relatively easy with Free-to-Play titles, but if a game’s not F2P, then the next best way is to find an up-to-date video of someone with similar specs running that game in action.
+This is relatively easy with Free-to-Play titles, but if a game’s not F2P, then the next best way is to find an up-to-date video of someone with similar specs running that game in action, such as us!

 Below Minimum Requirements?